isovalent/ebpf-docs/docs/linux/program-type/BPF_PROG_TYPE_SK_REUSEPORT.md

 Before [:octicons-tag-24: v5.14](https://github.com/torvalds/linux/commit/d5e4ddaeb6ab2c3c7fbb7b247a6d34bb0b18d87e), the reuse port feature had a defect in its logic.
 When a SYN packet is received, the connection is tied to a listening socket.
 Accordingly, when the listener is closed, in-flight requests during the three-way handshake and child sockets in the accept queue are dropped even if other listeners could accept such connections.

 This situation can happen when various server management tools restart server (such as nginx) processes.
-For instance, when we change nginx configurations and restart it, it spins up new workers that respect the new configuration and closes all listeners on the old workers, resulting in in-flight ACK of 3WHS is responded by RST.
+For instance, when we change nginx configurations and restart it, it spins up new workers that respect the new configuration and closes all listeners on the old workers, resulting in in-flight <nospell>ACK of 3WHS is responded by RST</nospell>.

 To fix this defect, the concept of socket migration was added, which will repeat the socket selection logic to pick a new socket.
 When not using eBPF, the same hash logic is used, but only if the `net.ipv4.tcp_migrate_req` sysctl setting has been enabled.
 When using eBPF with this program type, loading the program with the `BPF_SK_REUSEPORT_SELECT_OR_MIGRATE` attachment type indicates that this program also overwrites the migration logic.
 No need to set the sysctl option in this case.
 This does mean that the the program can be called for initial selection as well as for migration.
 The `sk` and `sk_migration` context fields indicate for which purpose the program is invoked.